-(iv) If (1) For taxable years beginning before January 1, 2025, if the California Film Commission determines that the qualified motion picture applicant has met or made a good faith effort to meet the diversity goals in its diversity workplan, the applicant's credit percentage described in paragraph (1) shall be increased by up to four percentage points as follows:
+(iv) If the California Film Commission determines that the qualified motion picture applicant has met or made a good faith effort to meet the diversity goals in its diversity workplan, the applicant's credit percentage described in paragraph (1) shall be increased by up to four percentage points as follows:

-(ia) By two percentage points if the California Film Commission determines that the applicant has met or made a good faith effort to meet the diversity goals with respect to the diversity of the workforce employed by the applicant in its diversity workplan statement.
+(I) By two percentage points if the California Film Commission determines that the applicant has met or made a good faith effort to meet the diversity goals with respect to the diversity of the workforce employed by the applicant in its diversity workplan statement.

-(ib) By two percentage points if the California Film Commission determines that the applicant has met or made a good faith effort to meet the diversity goals with respect to individuals whose wages are excluded from qualified wages as set forth in clause (iv) of subparagraph (B) of paragraph (21) of subdivision (b), (b) in its diversity workplan statement.
+(II) By two percentage points if the California Film Commission determines that the applicant has met or made a good faith effort to meet the diversity goals with respect to individuals whose wages are excluded from qualified wages as set forth in clause (iv) of subparagraph (B) of paragraph (21) of subdivision (b), in its diversity workplan statement.